Built circa 1764, for Colonel James Madison (1723-1801)

 , had already started his political career when he returned to the plantation in 1797 with his new wife, Dolley Payne (1768-1849)

 , a prominent merchant from nearby Richmond.
-He lived there with his wife, Catherine Cary Ambler (1802-1850)
+He lived here with his wife, Catherine Cary Ambler (1802-1850)

 , and barring some minor alterations to the interior plastering, Montpelier remained unchanged.
 They sold up after just four years and much to the ire of the local community, the house came into the possession of an Englishman, Benjamin Thornton.

 Thornton was a native of Gomersal in West Yorkshire.
-On taking possession of Montpelier, he altered the portico, replaced the roofs on the wings, built a new staircase, covered the exterior walls in stucco and made various changes to the landscape.
-But, he too did not stay long and after just six years (1854), he sold up.
-MacFarland, Scott, Carson, Detrick (1854-1900)
+On taking possession of Montpelier, he altered the portico, replaced the roofs on the wings, built a new staircase, covered the exterior walls in stucco, and made various changes to the landscape.
+But, perhaps not feeling welcome, he sold up and moved on after just six years (1854).
+MacFarlands, Scotts & the Carson Brothers

-Changing hands in quick succession: Montpelier was briefly the home from 1854 to 1855 of William Hamilton MacFarland (1799-1872) and his wife Ann Beirne.
-He sold it to Colonel Alfred Vernon Scott (1803-1860) who lived there for two years with his wife, Rebecca Ballard Nixon (1807-1897).
-In 1857, Montpelier was purchased for $8,000 by an Irishman, Thomas J. Carson (d.1862), who had established a successful business in Baltimore.
-During the Civil War, his eccentric brother, Frank Carson (1819-1881), resided at the house, on the grounds of which Confederate troops would often make their camp.
-Thomas willed the property to his brother who died there in 1881.
-After his death, an auction took place of much of the furniture that had belonged to the Madisons and the house was sold again.
+Changing hands in quick succession: Montpelier was briefly the home from 1854 to 1855 of William Hamilton MacFarland (1799-1872) who had been chosen to give the eulogy to Madison at his memorial service held in the state capital, Richmond.
+He sold it to Colonel Alfred Vernon Scott (1803-1860) who relocated here from Alabama with his wife, Rebecca Ballard Nixon (1807-1897).
+But, two years later (1857) it was sold again for $8,000 to an Irishman, Thomas J. Carson, who had established a successful business in Baltimore.
+During the Civil War, his eccentric brother, Frank Carson (1819-1881), occupied the house and Confederate troops often camped in the grounds.
+Thomas died in 1862 and willed the property to his brother.
+After Frank died here in 1881, an auction took place of much of the furniture that had belonged to the Madisons and the house was sold again.

-, they returned to America and purchased Montpelier that was far enough away from Delaware for them to enjoy a peaceful life.
-The duPonts (1900-1984)
+, they returned to America and purchased Montpelier that was far enough away from Delaware to allow them to enjoy life without being judged.
+Du Pont Family (1900-1984)

 their primary residence.

 Marion was the last private owner of Montpelier and on her death she bequeathed her home and $10 million to the National Trust for Historic Preservation.
-However, her father's will had stated that if she died childless then Montpelier was to revert to her brother (who had predeceased her) and his children, who included among them was John Eleuthère du Pont (1938-2010), portrayed by Steve Carell in the movie, Foxcatcher (2014).
+However, her father's will had stated that if she died childless then Montpelier was to revert to her brother (who had predeceased her) and his children, who included the unstable John Eleuthère du Pont (1938-2010)